MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting prevents Local Group Policy Objects (Local GPOs) from being applied.

 By default, the policy settings in Local GPOs are applied before any domain-based GPO policy settings.
 These policy settings can apply to both users and the local computer.
 You can disable the processing and application of all Local GPOs to ensure that only domain-based GPOs are applied.